100 Notable alumni of

 -

-David Lee Jordan is an American politician who is currently a Democratic member of the Mississippi State Senate, representing the 24th District since 1993.
+David Lee Jordan is an American politician who is a former Democratic member of the Mississippi State Senate, representing the 24th District from 1993 to 2025.
 Jordan is the son of a sharecropper who participated in the Civil Rights Movement, and worked for 33 years as a schoolteacher in Mississippi public schools.
+He retired in June 2025.

 -